Nivea Ad For 'Visibly Fairer Skin' Sparks Controversy In West Africa

 @Nivea_UK @NiveaUSA pic.twitter.com/zclNxARveE

 The ads themselves have been around for a few months.
-They first appeared on billboards in Lagos, Abuja and Port Harcourt, Nigeria, in June 2017.
-Former Nigerian beauty queen, Omowunmi Akinnifesi, is featured, gazing into space, a sly smile playing on the sides of her lips.
+They first appeared on billboards in Lagos, Abuja and Port Harcourt, Nigeria, in June.
+Former Nigerian beauty queen Omowunmi Akinnifesi is featured, gazing into space, a sly smile playing on the sides of her lips.

 There's a TV commercial as well in which Akinnifesi's skin progressively lightens as she applies Nivea's product to her body.